-There will be two to four quizzes based on the QL material.
+There will be two to four guizzes based on the QL material.

 The QL's and my responses will be emailed to all students and will be helpful as part of a study guide.
-Sometimes I will review the QL's before beginning the next lecture so you can expect that all students will see your QL work!
+Sometimes I will review the QL's that are submitted at the beginning of lecture so you can expect that all students will see your QL work!
 Students are expected to review the QLs online.